 Community Development Area Subcommittees are elected to represent the communities they serve.
 There are no formal reporting requirements to Council however; a Councillor of Southland District Council is represented on each Community Development Area Subcommittee.

+Standing Orders

-Standing Orders Record No: Author: R/17/5/9064 Fiona Dunlop, Committee Advisor Approved by: Rex Capil, Group Manager Community and F utures □ Decision □ Recommendation ☑ Information
+Record No: Author: Approved by: , R/17/5/9168 Rose Knowles, Committee Advisor/Cust Rex Capil, Group Manager Community a Decision □ Recommendation ☑ Information